JellePauchet/RoadIt/documantation/projectplan.md

  - logistieke gegevens van het transport
  - controleproeven van de kwaliteitscontrole

-As Copro, I want to consult the daily required amount of asfalt in an easy manner and everywhere.
+As Copro, I want to consult the daily required amount of asphalt in an easy manner and everywhere.
-As Copro, I want to consult all data of the asfalt mix plant in an easy manner and everywhere.
+As Copro, I want to consult all data of the asphalt mix plant in an easy manner and everywhere.
 As Copro, I want to consult the logistics data of transport in an easy manner and everywhere.
 As Copro, I want to consult the samples made by us in an easy manner and everywhere.